HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       # dam_carve = ...  # uses factory default
       # If true, reuse previously generated geographic artifacts when the cached fingerprint matches the current DEM, outlet/polygon and geographic settings.
 This is useful for profiling repeated simulation runs in the same workspace.
       reuse_existing_outputs = false
       # Keep intermediate rasters and shapefiles on disk after geographic preprocessing.
-When false (default), results_stable/ is removed after ingestion into the simulation Zarr store.
+When false (default), .hmp/scratch/_preprocessing/ is removed after ingestion into the run field store.
       write_intermediates = false

 .. dropdown:: ``[domain]`` (DomainConfig)